 USAHS Ernestine Koranda

-Eddelyn 126k Namesake: 2nd Lieutenant Ernestine May Koranda was born 30 May 1912 in Lesterville, South Dakota.
+Eddelyn 126k Namesake: 2nd Lieutenant Ernestine May "Carmen" Koranda was born 30 May 1912 in Lesterville, South Dakota.
 A graduate of the Ancker Hospital School of Nursing in St. Paul, Minnesota, Koranda enlisted in the Army Nurses Corps in 1942.
-In 1943, she was serving at the Army's 12th Station Hospital in Townsville, [Queensland, Australia].
+In 1943, she was serving at the Army's 12th Station Hospital in Townsville, Queensland, Australia.

-She was killed in the crash of a C-47 transport on its way from Townsville to Brisbane, [Queensland, Australia] 19 December 1943.
-The aircraft exploded and disintegrated in the air about 30 miles NW of Rockhampton, [Queensland, Australia].
+She was killed in the crash of a C-47 transport (VH-CHR/43-30742 "Hoosier Traveler" of the 22nd Troop Carrier Squadron) on its way from Townsville to Brisbane, Queensland, Australia, on 19 December 1943.
+The aircraft exploded and disintegrated in the air about 30 miles NW of Rockhampton, Queensland.
 All 31 aboard were killed, including three nurses.
 This was the second worst crash in Australian aviation history.
-Sadly, Koranda was on her way to Sydney [New South Wales, Australia] to wed her fiancee.
+Sadly, Koranda was on her way to Sydney to wed her fiancee.
 She is buried in Wadena Cemetery, Wadena, Minnesota

 Photo: Army Nurse Ernestine Koranda, who was among those who lost their lives in the line of duty, at home before leaving for Australia.
-She was honored by the U.S. Army who bestowed her name on the former freighter SS Dorothy Luckenbach, ex-Eddelyn
+She was honored by the U.S. Army who bestowed her name on the former freighter Dorothy Luckenbach, ex-Edellyn.

 Photo courtesy of the Koranda family